+2.2.1.
 Remote Sensing Data (Subsection of Climate/Weather Data)

-Remote sensing data, primarily derived from satellite sensors, will focus on indicators like optical imagery (e.g., satellite images of urban centers) and physical measures such as land surface temperature, soil moisture, vegetation condition, and land use/cover.
+Remote sensing data, primarily derived from satellite sensors, will focus on indicators like optical imagery (e.g., satellite images of urban centres) and physical measures such as land surface temperature, soil moisture, vegetation condition, and land use/cover.
 These data are used to estimate environmental variables and urban density but do not include any sensitive or personally identifiable information.

 Similar to other climate-related data, remote sensing data will be accessed through open data repositories, such as the Copernicus Climate Data Store (CDS) and Sentinel data systems.
 The data will be stored on IBM and CSAG/UCT systems, with CSAG/UCT responsible for managing and updating the relevant data indexes.
 These datasets also follow open data policies, typically requiring citation when used for non-commercial research.